syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_introduction.rst

   used to resume any of the paused trials, in case they compare well against peers at the same rung.
 These modalities place `different requirements
   <mf_asha.html#asynchronous-successive-halving-promotion-variant>`__ on the
-  training script and the execution back-end.
+  training script and the execution backend.